The 20 Best Opioid Use Disorder Doctors Near Me in Greensboro, NC

 Offers Telehealth

-Keshavpal Reddy is a Psychiatrist and a Neurologist in Greensboro, North Carolina.
+Keshavpal Reddy is a Psychiatrist practicing medicine in Greensboro, North Carolina.
 Dr. Reddy is rated as an Advanced provider by MediFind in the treatment of Opioid Use Disorder.
-His top areas of expertise are Bipolar Disorder (BPD), Schizoaffective Disorder, Schizophrenia, and Seasonal Affective Disorder (SAD).
-Dr. Reddy is currently accepting new patients.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Schizoaffective Disorder, Schizophrenia, and Seasonal Affective Disorder (SAD).

 Experienced in Opioid Use Disorder